The Best Farm Stays & Vineyard Hotels in France in 2023

 SOUTH WEST FRANCE:

-There are miles of beautiful coastline in the South West though, from the Charentes all the way south to the Pyrenees and the Spanish border.
-Though it also has to be said that much of it coastline is overdeveloped especially in the far south, though there are other areas where you can find some almost deserted stretches of sand beach.
+There are miles of beautiful coastline in South West France though, from the Charentes all the way south to the Pyrenees and the Spanish border.
+Though it also should be said that much of this coastline is overdeveloped, especially in the far south, though in some other pockets, especially to the north, you can also find almost deserted stretches of sand beach.

 The South West home is also home to two of the country’s nicest major cities, Bordeaux and Toulouse, but inland lies most of its charm.
 In the far north, where Aquitaine meets Poitou-Charente for example, the beautifully rural Charente and Deux Sevres region is famed for its canals, some call it the green Venice, and is a great area for boating.
 The land is flat and sometimes marshy especially near the coast and village life here is peaceful and slow.

 The Dordogne department, to the East of Bordeaux, has been a favorite area for British holiday makers and second home owners for decades now.
-Many of its beautiful, typically French villages have a substantial, full or part time British population, drawn here by good food and wine, good weather and the cuteness and quaintness of the Dordogne villages.
+Many of its beautiful, typically French villages have a substantial, full or part time British population, drawn here by the good food and wine, agreeable weather and the quaintness of the Dordogne villages.